 When I walked into the room, I immediately headed for the window.
 Turns out we had a view of the noisy alley next to the building.
 By noisy, I mean there was loud construction noise at random times of the day, including at that moment.
 The hotel was completely sold out and unable to move us to a less noisy room.

 Hilton HHonors Gold members (and those booking a package) get daily breakfast at the Oldtown Restaurant inside the hotel.
 You walk in, give your room number to the attendant, and are promptly seated.
 If you’re a Gold member, you present the vouchers that are handed to you at check-in.

 The waiters at the restaurant work very hard to take care of all the guests at breakfast.
 They make sure drinks are refilled and check on you constantly.
 It can get crowded at breakfast, but we never had to wait for a table.

 Although breakfast offerings were plentiful, it got tiring by the third morning.
-The buffet offered a variety of fruits, cheeses, fresh honey, an omelette station, heart shaped pancakes or waffles, and scrambled eggs.
+The buffet offered a variety of fruits, cheeses, fresh honey, an omelet station, heart-shaped pancakes or waffles, and scrambled eggs.
 Despite the variety, everything tasted bland.
 Take my advice and avoid the scrambled eggs.
 They were watery and cold.
-When I’d ask for eggs at the omelette station, the cook would direct me towards the scrambled egg tray.
+When I’d ask for eggs at the omelet station, the cook would direct me towards the scrambled egg tray.
 I’m getting shivers just thinking about it.